-- In a blender, puree the tofu and apple juice, and pour into a separate large bowl (the larger the better).
-Whisk in the rest of the wet ingredients.
+- In a blender, puree the tofu, pumpkin, apple juice, maple syrup, molasses, oil, butterscotch flavor, stevia extract, vanilla extract, butter flavor, maple flavor and vinegar.
+Pour the mixture into a large bowl (the larger the better).

 For the Icing:

-- Warm the honey and molasses for about 10-15 seconds in the microwave, or until it is runny and not too hot
+- Warm the honey and molasses for about 10-15 seconds in the microwave, or until it is runny but not too hot.

-- Stir in the whey protein concentrate and cinnamon until evenly distributed and scoop over cake.
+- Stir in the whey protein concentrate and cinnamon until even.
+Scoop over cake.
 I had to spread mine with a knife, but very carefully, as it doesn't want to stick to the cake!
 It does eventually stick if you go slowly, though.